man mount cache fs

 made to both the front and the back file system,

-and the file remains in the cache.-O Overlay mount.
+-O Overlay mount.
 Allows the filesystem to be mounted

 over an existing mount point, making the underlying